MicrosoftDocs/sql-docs/docs/big-data-cluster/manage-notebooks.md

 ## Prerequisites

-You need these prerequisites to launch a notebook:
+You need these prerequisites to open a notebook:

 * The latest version of [Azure Data Studio Insiders build](https://aka.ms/azuredatastudio-rc)
 * The [!INCLUDE[sql-server-2019](../includes/sssqlv15-md.md)] extension, installed in Azure Data Studio